 - Be a part of a team.
 Looking for arbitrage opportunities on your own can be quite time-consuming.
 If you form a team, your chances of finding arbs get bigger.
 Respectively, the time you spend on it is minimised.
 The more members in your team, the more betting accounts.
 This will help you maximise your prospective profits.

-Pros and Cons of Sports Betting Arbitrage
+Pros and Cons of Arbitrage Betting

 One of the benefits of this strategy is that it is not difficult to understand and implement.
 Another benefit is that regardless of the result of a sporting event, you can guarantee a profit by using arbitrage betting.
 No risk is involved because you are betting on every possible outcome.
 That said, there also are plenty of disadvantages.